Dimenpsyonal/Dimenpsyonal/README.md

 ### **Discord:** @LiveFireExercise#7480

 ### What I do:
-- Development on the [ROBLOX](https://www.roblox.com) game platform, for personal projects as well as contributing to the open source [Adonis](https://github.com/Sceleratis/Adonis) admin system for Roblox games.
+- Development on the [Roblox](https://www.roblox.com) game platform, for personal projects as well as contributing to the open source [Adonis](https://github.com/Sceleratis/Adonis) admin system for Roblox games.
 Also, I wrote a comprehensive setup guide for Adonis on the DevForum which can be found [here](https://devforum.roblox.com/t/1535122).
   - [📜] Luau scripting
   - [📱] UI design
   - [🛠️] Building (personal projects only)

-### Contribution List
-- Added ;systemnotify to Adonis
-- Added lots of icons to Adonis notifications